V/H/S/Halloween

-V/H/S/Halloween (stylized as V/H/S/Ha//oween in marketing) is a 2025 American found footage horror anthology film produced by Bloody Disgusting.
+V/H/S/Halloween (stylized as V/H/S/Ha//oween in some of the marketing) is a 2025 American found footage horror anthology film produced by Bloody Disgusting.
 The sequel to V/H/S/Beyond (2024), it is the eighth installment in the V/H/S franchise.
 It is directed by Bryan M. Ferguson, Casper Kelly, Micheline Pitt-Norman, R.H.
 Norman, Alex Ross Perry, Paco Plaza, and Anna Zlokovic.

 The film had its world premiere at Fantastic Fest on September 19, 2025, and was released by Shudder in the United States on October 3, 2025.
+A sequel, V/H/S/Mixtape, is scheduled to be released on October 9, 2026.

 Plot

 The film is presented as an anthology of five films built into a narrative, which acts as its sixth film.
 Themed around Halloween, each short is linked together with the concept of footage as every segment is from various VHS tapes that depict different scenarios of horror stories.